16 April 2024

 Stalker (1979) a great film from a great year

-I'm happy to say that 2023 was the best year for new films since 1979.
+I'm happy to say that 2023 was a great year in films.
 At least for me.
 My five favorite films of the year were all worthy of the number one spot — even in an exceptional year.
 (See my top ten.)
 The next three would have normally found themselves among the top three or four and the last two, plus a couple in my honorable mentions would have been among the top five in most years.
 This was easily the best year for new releases in this century (albeit one that is only 24 years old) and exceeds any single year from the ‘90s or ‘80s.

 1979 Manhattan, Stalker, Tess, Apocalypse Now, The Marriage of Maria Braun, Being There, Breaking Away.

-1975 Barry Lyndon, Dog Day Afternoon, The Man Who Would be King, Mirror, Three Days of the Condor, Jaws, Shampoo, Love and Death, Soldier of Orange.
+1975 Barry Lyndon, Dog Day Afternoon, The Man Who Would be King, Mirror, Three Days of the Condor, Jaws, Shampoo, Love and Death, The Passenger.

 1974 Chinatown, Godfather 2, A Woman Under the Influence, California Split, The Conversation, The Parallax View, Ali: Fear Eats the Soul.